DrDrunkenstein42/Save_the_Amazon/README.md

+## Hackathon
+We coded this as part of the TISB Hackathon 2021.
+This project tied for **first** place.

 ## Inspiration
 We realised how adverse the environmental effects of our purchases on e-commerce sites are, and decided to spread awareness about this issue.
 Eco-meter is **browser extension for Google Chrome** that estimates the environmental impact of products on Amazon.